 Dear James, I noticed your paper, “Nanoporous silicon nitride membranes fabricated from porous nanocrystalline silicon templates (Article)” published in Nanoscale.
 I think your work may relate to the conference I am chairing, the 4th International Symposium on Energy Challenges and…

-Porous nanocrystalline silicon (pnc-Si) is the molecularly thin nanoporous membrane material that started it all, but NRG scientists now make a variety of materials including non-porous and microporous membranes.
-The common characteristic of our membranes is that they are made from silicon and have a nanoscale thickness.
+Porous nanocrystalline silicon (pnc-Si) is the molecularly thin nanoporous membrane material that started it all, but NRG scientists now make a variety of materials including microporous and nonporous membranes.
+The common characteristics of our materials is that they are free-standing, inorganic, and have nanoscale thickness.

 Our membranes have been used as cell culture substrates, as chemical sensors, and as separation tools for nanoparticles and biological materials.
 We are now integrating membranes into devices that combine microfluidics, electronics, and sensors.
 We are also developing high area membranes for applications in dialysis and membrane arrays.